Sidney: Vancouver’s Top Family Travel Secret

 When we contemplated returning to Canada with our young family after a decade overseas we wanted a friendly, walkable town with plenty of (cheap or free) things to do with kids like the summertime.
 We found Sidney, a former fishing town on Vancouver Island.

 We’ve since moved on to bigger Victoria.
 But we’re still evangelists for this town located on the tip of the Saanich Peninsula, about two hours from Washington state by ferry.
 We recommend it to anyone we know visiting the Pacific Northwest with kids.
+Here are our favorite things to do, in Sidney, along with a few suggestions we haven’t gotten to yet, but hope to.

 1. Hit the beach